How to Study Cognitive Psychology: Step-by-Step Guide (2026)

 How do I develop effective study habits for cognitive psychology?

 To study cognitive psychology effectively, create a consistent study schedule, break down complex topics into smaller chunks, and practice active recall through flashcards or summarizing key concepts in your own words.
-Additionally, use mnemonic devices to aid memory and connect new information to prior knowledge.
+On top of that, use mnemonic devices to aid memory and connect new information to prior knowledge.

 What are some practical strategies for improving memory in cognitive psychology?